 Working Papers

-Does Competition Between Experts Improve Information Quality: Evidence from the Security Analyst Market [Job Market Paper]
+Does Competition Between Experts Improve Information Quality: Evidence from the Security Analyst Market [Under Revision]

 [Draft]